maurogestoso/bbc-tech-test/README.md

 * To implement the subtractive notation I could have implemented logic to limit the repetition of consecutive symbols to 3, but it would have made the code unnecessarily complex.
 Since the number of "special cases" was small, I decided to add them to the array of numerals and call it a day.
 If the number of "special cases" was larger or could increase over time, it would be worth adding logic to check them dynamically.

 * Although a Java interface was provided as a spec, I implemented it as a method in a Node.js module for simplicity and because it felt more idiomatic to JavaScript, comparable to methods like the ones from the `Math` object.

+* I wrote a simple command line interface for reviewers to quickly test the functionality.

 ### Final implementation